MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to configure whether power is automatically turned off when Windows shutdown completes.

 This setting does not affect Windows shutdown behavior when shutdown is manually selected using the Start menu or Task Manager user interfaces.